OSLC/oslc4net/README.md

 * http://localhost:7077/api/stockquote?getShape=true - returns the StockQuote OSLC resource shape
 * http://localhost:7077/api/stockquote/nasdaq_goog - returns an individual StockQuote

-A request to the first URL using Fiddler should like this:
+A request to the first URL using Fiddler should have the following response:

 ![](doc/stockquote.png)